GLIMPSE journal blog

 From the GLIMPSE Archives: Naming Color

 This chart demonstrates how the Himba tribe categorize colors.
-"Burou" is the label for what many Westerners would see as a diverse group of blues and greens.
-Image courtesy of Debi Roberson and Richard Hanley.
+“Burou” is the label for what many Westerners would see as a diverse group of blues and greens.
+Image courtesy of Debi Roberson and Richard Hanley, and illustrated by Carolyn Arcabascio.

 40,000-Year-Old Art is Alive and Well